In this section

 Online resources and other technologies will help your child learn and keep in touch with their friends.

-The Department of Education and Early Childhood Development's FUSE site has links to games, activities and information for projects.
+The Department of Education and Training's FUSE site has links to games, activities and information for projects.
 It's divided into sections for:

 You don't need to do the homework (or even understand it).
 Monitoring homework helps get it all done and shows your child that you're interested in what they're doing.